 Thesis Project (60 CATS)

-As well as compulsory and optional modules, the programme includes a research project which leads to a report (PgDip) or thesis (MSc) submission.
+Course Details As well as compulsory and optional modules, the programme includes a research project which leads to a report (PgDip) or thesis (MSc) submission.
 Typically students complete 60CATS worth of modules per semester.
 Elective Modules Introduction to Renewable Energies (20 CATS)

 Note: the availability of elective modules in a given academic year will be subject to sufficient numbers of students (typically >6) enrolling in respective modules.